Acknowledgements

 • M -> KLJNPQRTUWX

-NRIC is valid only if computed suffix letter equals L.
+NRIC is valid only if the computed suffix letter equals the provided letter L.

 Design considerations